cyy7645/Fall-Intern-Project/QA/ReadMe.txt

-I iterated the model for 3 time, they are dmn+, TreeLSTM_DMN+, Batch Based TreeLSTM_DMN+
+I iterated the model for 3 times, they are dmn+, TreeLSTM_DMN+, Batch Based TreeLSTM_DMN+

+Introduction of every documents or folders:
 TreeLSTM_DMN+_Report_Chinese.docx : includes very detailed introduction of all models, how it developed.

 run_on_gpu_1.ipynb run_on_gpu_2.ipynb : Commands for running on GPU.